AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stages-and-touchpoints.md

 **Attribution by channel**

-* Since Boomerang Stages will create more touchpoints, this will change how attribution is distributed among the touchpoints that currently exist in your data.
+* Since [!DNL Boomerang Stages] will create more touchpoints, this will change how attribution is distributed among the touchpoints that currently exist in your data.
 As a result, this may mean that revenue values will shift between marketing channels.
-Please take this into consideration before implementing Boomerang stages, or contact your account manager for more information.
+Please take this into consideration before implementing [!DNL Boomerang stages], or contact your account manager for more information.

 **Any reports that use “equals [Touchpoint Position]”**